tom-mi/iBrew/README.md

  * v0.3 Kettle Rattle

  ToDo:
- - [ ] WiFi Setup
+ - [ ] WiFi Setup!!! <- still can't let it connect to my router...
  - [ ] Heat/Formula & Brew/Hotplate temperature/time controlled
  - [ ] When heating and fast temperature rise auto-shutdown (iKettle2)
- - [?]
-Fix Network code, it does not read the status messages so it get's backlogged in console...
+ - [ ] Fix Network code??? (usefull???), it does not read the status messages so it get's backlogged in console...
  - [ ] Figure out the waterlevel (iKettle2)
- - [-] Server?
+ - [ ] Server???
  - [ ] History/SetTime missing time
  - [ ] Settings missing parameters